3dna/tf_aws_vpc/README.md

 - `azs` - comma separated lists of AZs in which to distribute subnets
 - `enable_dns_hostnames` - should be true if you want to use private DNS within the VPC
 - `enable_dns_support` - should be true if you want to use private DNS within the VPC
+- `provider_alias` - set the alias of the provider to use

 It's generally preferable to keep `public_subnets`, `private_subnets`, and `azs` to lists of the same length.